LarsIndresaeter/radio-arduino/doc/tutorials/use-cases/i2c-bridge.rst

 i2c bridge
 ==========

-generic tool. useful for test and developement
+generic tool. useful for test and developement.
+You will typically use this to experiment with a new i2c device before adding a new command specifically for that device.

 example
 -------